nmodi007/Black-jack/README.md

 - Only players can split.
 Example, players is dealt a pair of 8s.
 Player splits.
 Then the player is dealt another 8.
 He will split that pair again.
 Now a player has 3 hands and the game continues.

 ## Results
-After running the simulation a dealers-stats-pie-chart is created.
-I am getting the following results:
+After running a simulation of one million rounds I am getting the following results:
 - dealer wins about 48% of the time.
 - dealer loses about 43% of the time.
 - dealer pushes about 8% of the time.

-- players_balance.png is created at the end as well.
-This shows how each player's balance changes thru-out.
-How the winning/losing happens over time.
-I was thinking that if the deck favors the dealer or if the deck favors the players then I would see all the players losing/winning together.
-I don’t see this trend.
+- I was thinking that if the deck favors the dealer or if the deck favors the players then I would see all the players losing/winning together.
+I don’t see this trend in the players_balance graph.

 ## Other info
 - Each player bets $10 for each hand.